aimms/how-to/Articles/34/34-interrupt-server-session.rst

 .. image::  images/QueuesBetweenDataAndServerSession.png

-Interrupting the solver session is very direct and can be done by using the AIMMS PRO library procedure, ``pro::client::StopExecution`` which requires you to specify two input arguments.
+Interrupting the solver session is very direct and can be done by using the AIMMS PRO Library procedure, ``pro::client::StopExecution`` which requires you to specify two input arguments.

 #. ``queueID`` to which message queue is the server process listening?
 As we have only one solver session in our example, the current solver session queue can be obtained as a string parameter by using ``pro::session::CurrentSessionQueue()``.